CodeRod-Solutions/CodeRod-Solutions/README.md

 Turns out the sales background made me better at building.
 I understand the business problem AND I can write the code and build solutions to solve it.

-Now I'm AI Solutions Architect at Raken AI Labs and run CodeRod Solutions on the side.
+Now I'm AI Solutions Architect at Raken AI Labs and run CodeRod Solutions.

 ## 🚀 What I Build